bharath1104/profile_designpage/README.md

 # web-designpage
-This page is belomgs to profile webpage using HTML CSS & Basic JS
+This page is created profile webpage using HTML CSS & Basic JS